bbrk24/Trilangle/README.md

 - `x` (XOR): pop two numbers from the stack and push their bitwise difference.
 - `~` (NOT): pop a number from the stack and push its bitwise complement.

-\* SUB, DIV, and MOD use the top of the stack as the right operand, and the second value from the top as the left operand.
+\* SUB, DIV, UDV, and MOD use the top of the stack as the right operand, and the second value from the top as the left operand.

 ### Stack-oriented instructions